Dennis Johnson (coach): Northwestern State

+Louisiana State University

-Johnson joined the Northwestern State coaching staff in 2012 as the linebackers coach.
-The following year he also worked with the secondary Following his stint at Northwestern State, he returned to his alma mater, LSU in 2014 as the defensive line coach.
+Following his stint at Northwestern State, he returned to his alma mater, LSU in 2014 as the defensive line coach.
 After Ed Orgeron was promoted to head coach, Johnson moved to coaching the linebackers.
 Due to medical reasons, he moved to an analyst position with the Tigers in 2019.

+Baylor

 He returned to a coaching position when he joined Baylor as their defensive line coach.
 He helped coach future NFL players, Siaki Ika and Gabe Hall.

+Baltimore Ravens

 Following the 2023 season, Johnson joined his first NFL team as he joined the Baltimore Ravens as their new defensive coach following the departure of Anthony Weaver.

+New York Giants

+On January 27, 2026, Johnson was hired to serve as the defensive line coach for the New York Giants under new head coach John Harbaugh.